Renowned Architect of the 20th century

 Tsar of Russia Nikolas II and his family at the Yaroslavl Exhibition.
 Alexander Tamanian is on the right in a black suit, 1913

 We have found a unique historical newsreel of Tsar Nicholas II's visit to Yaroslavl on May 21, 1913.
-If you can, please fast forward the video to 2:34 min and watch from there.
-Look out for a glimpse of Alexander Tamanian in the VIDEO
+Watch the video from 2:34 min and also from 6:07 min to see Alexander Tamanian!
+VIDEO

 Tsar Nicholas II of Russia